-Many times, an MRO program is not run by a centralized business unit.
-Having a managed MRO program through your supply chain department allows for company operations to run smoothly and helps to increase spend efficiency opportunities.
-It is important for organizations to stay current in MRO:
+Because MRO covers a large variety of products, it’s often difficult to define exactly what falls under the MRO scope.
+Many times, problems also arise because an MRO program is not run by a centralized business unit.
+These are the common reasons why inventory confusion and other supply inefficiencies occur.
+Having a managed MRO program through your supply chain department will allow your company operations to run smoothly, and increase efficient spending opportunities.